DORMV-IU/LMS-WorkspaceFYP/README.md

 3. Deploy with: firebase deploy

 Styling:

-This project is styled using SASS as a preprocessor.
+1. This project is styled using SASS as a preprocessor.
+2. The file universal.css contains the set of uniform page stylings including variables and settings.